About the FICO Credit Score

-Since we live in an automated world, it's not surprising that your ability to repay your mortgage boils down to just one number.
+Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage comes down to just one number.

-The years of paying your various bills: your mortgage, vehicle payments, and credit card bills can be analyzed, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+The years of paying your various bills: your mortgage, vehicle payments, and credit card bills are analyzed, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine your score:
+While each of the models considers a range of data available in your credit report, each agency uses the following to determine your score:

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have a history of late payments?

-- Balances on your Credit Cards - How many accounts do you hold?
-How much do you owe?
+- Balances on your Credit Cards - How many accounts?
+How much do you owe on your accounts?

-- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?
+- Credit Inquiries - How many times have lenders pulled your credit report for the purpose of giving you a loan?

-Before you can improve your FICO score, you have to obtain your score and make sure that the reports from each agency are correct.
-Fair Isaac, the corporation that invented the original FICO credit score, offers scores on its website: myFICO.com.
-It's inexpensive, fast, and easy to get your credit score as well as reports from all three reporting agencies.
-Also available are helpful information and tools that can help you analyze what actions might have the greatest impact on your FICO score.
+Before you can improve your FICO score, you have to know your score and be sure that the reports from each agency are correct.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three agencies.
+Also available are helpful information and online tools that help you improve your credit score.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-These reports do not include a free score, but it's very inexpensive to get one at the same time.
+You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and inexpensive.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this information, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.